Thursday, October 29, 2020

 What can you expect from your student?

-• In collaboration with you, your student will identify areas that they would like to focus on as their Student Learning Objectives (by the end of week 1 of fieldwork).
+• In collaboration with you, your student will identify areas they would like to focus on as their Student Learning Objectives (by the end of week 1 of fieldwork).

 • Student Learning Objectives identified should: